 The amount and type of support offered to a pupil is dependent on need.
 Where possible, pupils will not be withdrawn from lessons unless it is necessary to do so.

-When a pupil needs to be withdrawn for Learning Support, every effort is made to ensure that a pupil does not miss the same lesson every week.
+When a pupil needs to be withdrawn for Learning Support lessons, every effort is made to ensure that a pupil does not miss a core curriculum subject and the same lesson every week.
 Their individual strengths are also considered, in addition to the advice of staff members and parental requests.
-Some support lessons, interventions for spelling, reading, literacy skills and maths are given during other times within the school day.
+Some support lessons, for example interventions for spelling, reading, literacy skills and maths may be given during other times within the school day.